OlivierLD/raspberry-coffee/Project.Trunk/SteppersPlayground/README.md

 Ratio is thus `21/41`, which is `0.512:1`.

 > Ratio is the key.
 It applies to all kinds of settings: this one, worm gears, everything.
 You **MUST** know yours.
 You would be lost otherwise.
+This is the _key_ to your final device's accuracy.
 >> When transmitting directly from the motor's shaft, the ratio is `1:1`.
 >